Language selection

 Tips to remember

-If you receive a sext from one of your peers that you didn’t ask for, delete it.
+If you receive a sext from one of your peers that you did not ask for, delete it.
 Tell the person who sent it not to send any more and block them if they do.
 You should speak with a trusted adult if the person keeps sending sexts after you asked them not to.

 Date modified: